-C. Defining outcomes in terms of sustainable economic, social, and environmental benefits The Council's How the Council meets these principles Commitment to Good Governance An extensive consultation in 2015 led to a 10-year strategy for the city - the Our Manchester Strategy - which included a new approach to working across the whole organisation and with residents, partners and other key stakeholders.
-The overall vision is of Manchester as a: Thriving and Sustainable City Highly Skilled City Progressive and Equitable City Liveable and Low Carbon City Connected City Our Corporate Plan sets out the Courvision, the priorities for the next 2-3 y Young people Healthy, cared-for people Housing Neighbourhoods Connections Growth that benefits everyone Well-managed Council The Council uses its budget and business planning process to ensure that progress towards the strategic vision for the city is made in the most effective and efficient way.
-The Council sets a Medium-Term Financial Strategy, which sets out the financial assumptions and provides a set of goals for financial decision making for the planning period ahead.
+C. Defining outcomes in The Council's Commitment to Good Governance C. Defining outcomes in terms of sustainable economic, social, and environmental benefits The Council's How the Council meets these principles Commitment to Good Governance Where you can see Governance in action Defining Outcomes An extensive consultation in 2015 led to a 10-year strategy for the city - the Our Manchester Strategy - which included a new approach to working across the whole organisation and with residents, partners and other key stakeholders.
+The overall vision is of Manchester as a Thrwing and Sustainable City Highly Skilled City Progressive and Equitable City Liveable and Low Carbon City Connected City Connected City Our Manchester Strategy Our Corporate Plan sets out the Council's contribution to the Our Manchester vision, the priorities for the next 2-3 years are; Young people Healthy, cared-for people Housing Neighbourhoods Connections Well-managed Council The Council uses its budget and business planning process to ensure that progress towards the strategic vision for the city is made in the most effective and efficient way.
+Business Plans and Budgets The Council sets a Medium-Term Financial Strategy, which sets out the financial assumptions and provides a set of goals for financial decision making for the planning period ahead.
+Medium-Term Financial Strategy

-C. Defining outcomes in The Council's C. Defining outcomes in terms of sustainable economic, social, and environmental benefits The Council's How the Council meets these principles Where you can see Governance A Performance Management Framework enables the Council and its Committees to access timely and accurate information about service delivery, supporting intervention to address any barriers to good performance.
-Governance in action Performance Management Framework The city's role in delivering Our Manchester will provide a key element of support for the Inked objectives of the Greater Manchester Combined Authority (GMCA), as set out in the Strategy launched in October 2017; "The Greater Manchester Strategy - Our People, Our Place".
+C. Definíng outcomes in The Council's Commitment to Good Governance terms of How th C. Defining outcomes in terms of sustainable economic, social, and environmental benefits The Council's How the Council meets these principles Commitment to Good Governance Where you can see Governance in action A Performance Management Framework enables the Council and its Committees to access timely and accurate information about service delivery, supporting intervention to address any barriers to good performance.
+Performance Management Framework The city's role in delivering Our Manchester will provide a key element of support for the linked objectives of the Greater Manchester Combined Authority (GMCA), as set out in the Strategy launched in October 2017; "The Greater Manchester Strategy - Our People, Our Place".
 Our People, Our Place The Council has processes in place to identify and manage risks to the achievement of its objectives, as set out in the Risk Management Strategy 2018-20.
 The Corporate Risk Register is a part of this framework and is used to inform decision making, provide assurance over actions being taken to manage key risks, and to inform risk management planning and mitigation activities.
 Annual Corporate Risk Management Report and Corporate Risk Register The Council has developed a School Governance Strategy to support and secure effective governance of schools in the city.
-The School Governance Strategy Sustainable Economic, Social and Environmental Benefits The themes of sustainability, equity, and low carbon emissions are at the heart of the vision statement in the Our Manchester Strategy.
-In reports where the Council is recommending a decision, the impact that the decision will have on these broad objectives in the strategy will be set out. , The Council sets out the factors it has taken into consideration when making decisions in reports, which are available on its website.
+The School Governance Strategy Sustainable Economic, Social and Environmental Benefits ≻ The themes of sustainability, equity, and low carbon emissions are at the heart of the vision statement in the Our Manchester Strategy.
+In reports where the Council is recommending a decision, the impact that the decision will have on these broad objectives in the strategy will be set out. · · · · · · · · · · · · · · · · · · · У The Council sets out the factors it has taken into consideration when making decisions in reports, which are available on its website.
 It also maintains a public Register of Key Decisions.
 Executive Reports Register of Key Decisions